UB-CSE587/homework_1/README.md

 The score will be assigned as:
 ### Task 1
 - Successful code execution: 15,
-- Mislabeled data detection: 15 points: 15,
+- Mislabeled data detection: 15,
 - report writing quality: 20

 ### Task 2